tomwayson/building-enterprise-gis-apps-with-react/workshop/3-routing.md

 ### Test the search component

+The testing library includes [`fireEvent`](https://testing-library.com/docs/dom-testing-library/api-events) to simulate user interactions.
+We can use this to "fill in" the search term and "click" the button to test submitting the form.

 - stop app (`ctrl+C`)
 - create a new `AgoSearch.test.js` file with the following content:
 ```jsx